 They were sited in locations where the weather was benign enough to allow training all year round.
 Similarly, a lack of significant terrain features was another site selection attribute.
-Thus inland New South Wales, Victoria, South and Western Australia were the principal sites.
+Thus inland New South Wales, Victoria, South and Western Australia and southern Queensland were the principal sites.

 Intermediate training was conducted in Australia, Canada and Rhodesia.

 'Finishing schools', or Operational Training and Conversion units were generally in the UK, (although the RAAF had OTU and conversion schools in Australia for the SW Pacific theatre) and some were unavoidably located near to the units to whom they were providing crews (such as Heavy Bomber Conversion Units).

 Throughout, there was a steady stream of accidents, many fatal, in the rush to get aircrews to Britain to take their part in the war.
 Small clusters of offical headstones dot the landscapes in each of these countries generally in some sort of proximity to the bases from which they flew, marking the points at which aircraft impacted the ground for all sorts of reasons, with their trainee crews on board.